pivoine31/esp32-weather-epd-pvmod/README.md

 OTA SUPPORT

-The software may be uploaded using OTA (On The Air) in one of the following modes (requiring the Web server function) :
+The software may be uploaded using OTA (On The Air) in one of the following modes (requiring the Web server function):
-  - arduino mode : platformio upload the compiled software through Wifi to enable this mode, the station IP address (or mDns name) shall be declared appropriately in platform.ini (see comments in the [upload] section)
+  - arduino mode: platformio upload the compiled software through Wi-Fi to enable this mode, the station IP address (or mDns name) shall be declared appropriately in platform.ini (see comments in the [upload] section)
-  - web page mode : a new page is added to select then upload the compiled software (usually firmware.bin under platformio\.pio\build\dfrobot_firebeetle2_esp32e)
+  - web page mode: a new page is added to select then upload the compiled software (usually firmware.bin under platformio\.pio\build\dfrobot_firebeetle2_esp32e)

 NEW IN THIS VERSION (V6 15/06/2026)
 (for a complete history, see history.xlsx)